Choosing to be hopeful

 “Hopefulness is a virtue, that is to say something which is given to us by God and which allows us to believe that the future will materialize.
 Therefore, a good future will materialize.”

-According to Father Charles, hopefulness is not about waiting and doing nothing.
+Father Charles considers that hopefulness is not about waiting and doing nothing.
 It is a strength that changes our present time.
 In his encyclical letter Spe Salvi, pope Benedict XVI pointed out that hopefulness is not just ‘information’ but it is a ‘performative’ reality, i.e; believing in a better future has a direct influence on our present.

 “Take a sports game coach for example.
-Prior to physical training, that person will inspire his or her team with a winning spirit .
+Prior to physical training, that person will inspire a winning spirit to his team.
 Whoever starts thinking they”ve already lost loses in the end.”
 Hopefulness then is the same process – when you believe you have a happy future you have the strength to act today.”

 Hope and hopefulness – What is the difference?